Skip to content

 • They became strongly associated with central London streets

-This careful distinction is important for historical accuracy.
+This distinction is important for historical accuracy and avoids overstating individual authorship.

 See other examples of historic British street lighting: